blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

+**NOTE**

+> Even though the code includes prompts for BASE and HEIGHT, they are not used when you choose option 1 (calculating the area of a circle) because the branch of the CASE statement for option 2 (area of a triangle) is not executed.
+If you had chosen option 2 instead of 1, the prompts for BASE and HEIGHT would have been used to calculate the area of a triangle.

+> This is kinda a draw back, I would say, but it is what it is.

 ## WHILE QUESTION

-1. Write a PL/SQL program to check whether the number is an Armstrong number or not.
+**6.** Write a PL/SQL program to check whether the number is an Armstrong number or not.

 **ALGORITHM**